kubernetes/cloud-provider-openstack/README.md

 ## Developing

 `make` will build, test, and package this project.
-This project uses trash Glide for dependency management.
+This project uses [go dep](https://golang.github.io/dep/) for dependency management.

 If you don't have a Go Environment setup, we also offer the ability to run make in a Docker Container.
 The only requirement for this is that you have Docker